Yoditatr/Kickstarter-analysis--YT/README.md

 -	Outcome trends through the years: this will help determine which year was the most successful year, what had been done different to get that success.
 It would be used to replicate.
 -	The dollar amount of successul outcomes pledged by the category, by country and subcategory
 -	Average percentage funded by category, subcategory, outcome, and country.
-We can incorporate this table to the onece that are already developed and make sense by combining multiple indicators
+We can incorporate this table to the once that are already developed and make sense by combining multiple indicators
 -	MIN and MAX amount pledged by different criteria such as category, outcome... etc
--	Top 10 and bottom 10 average funded campaign
+-	Top 10 and bottom 10 average funded campaign to further analyze the success and shorcomings